 17 Berkeley Street, Mayfair, W1J 8EA

 Sienna Miller, Suki Waterhouse, Poppy Delevigne and Kiera Knightley have all shown their faces at this Covent Garden institution.
 Launched in the 1800s, this seafood-focused hotspot is now owned by the group behind Le Caprice and The Ivy, bringing with it a clutch of famous regulars.
-The J Sheekey Atlantic Bar is the most informal proposition, serving food around the horseshoe-shaped bar or on tables that oversee the open kitchen.
 When it comes to romance, we recommend ordering one of the towering seafood platters to share – plus a bottle of champagne.
 Get there late, and you might just spot a couple of famous thesps, fresh from treading the boards.

 28-32 St Martin's Court, Covent Garden, WC2N 4AL